Family of Lawrence man killed in New Year’s crash want justice, pray for other victims - NewsBreak

 Lawrence police said Henderson was driving right after midnight.
 He was on West 6th Street near Iowa Street with his girlfriend and her mother in the car.

-“He told his mom he would be home by midnight.
-They were heading home, and it was just five minutes away from arriving home, and they got hit,” Cardin said.

 Police said the driver of a car came into Henderson’s lane and hit them head-on.
 They are investigating driver impairment as a contributing factor.
 Henderson died at a hospital in Topeka.
-His girlfriend is still in critical condition, and her mother is expected to recover.Florida man’s deadly, undiagnosed 9-inch blood clot provokes call for ‘wrongful death’ law change
+His girlfriend is still in critical condition and her mother is expected to recover.Independence approves abandoned shopping cart crackdown

-“I didn’t believe it.
-I swear to God I did not.
-I didn’t believe it.
-I couldn’t process it.
-I was talking to him thirty minutes before he was ready to go home.
-‘Happy New Year’s.’
-‘I love you’ back and forth … I didn’t believe it,” Whistler said.

-The women said they want to see justice for their cousin.
-The driver was treated for minor injuries, but no charges have been filed at this time.
-They say Henderson was always there for them and their entire family.
-Now, they plan to be there for him and see this through.

 “We love you.
 We wish you didn’t have to go so soon,” Cardin said,